Food technology can save the world. And you can be a part of it

 With growing scope and advances in the field, private and public organisations are increasingly hiring food tech professionals.
 Food Safety and Standards Authority of India (FSSAI 2011) enforces each food processing industry/restaurants/hotels to follow all FSSAI regulations for maintaining hygiene, cleanliness, safe food production, and supply.
 As a profession, food technology is not only lucrative but also a fulfilling career that promises security, a diverse environment, good earning possibilities, as well as recognition.

 However, it is crucial to study the program from a university that is abreast with the latest developments in the industry.
-If you want to learn, learn from the subject experts.
+If you want to learn, learn from the experts.

-Why UPES School of Health Sciences?
+Why UPES School of Health Sciences and Technology?

-A B.Tech. in Food Technology from UPES School of Health Sciences lays a solid foundation in all areas of the subject and offers specialisations such as Food Biotechnology and Food Plant Engineering.
+A B.Tech. in Food Technology from UPES School of Health Sciences and Technology lays a solid foundation in all areas of the subject and offers specialisations such as Food Biotechnology and Food Plant Engineering.
 Besides classroom teaching, students are given clinical and community exposure so that they become active change-makers and solution providers for the healthcare sector.
 The jobs and entrepreneur-oriented knowledge and facilities are provided to students.

 The industry-aligned curriculum taught by faculty who are specialists in their respective fields along with active collaborations with industry leaders enables students to develop professional competencies required to address the world’s health challenges.